jhoover4/personal-learning-journal/README.md

 This is the fifth project in Treehouse Python tech degree.

-To use run app.py.
+To use locally, run clone and run app.py.
+A hosted version can be found on [Heroku](https://personal-learning-journal.herokuapp.com/list-entries).

-Project will be hosted on Heroku in future commits.
+Credentials to enter are un: root, pw: root.

 ## Description